A. General information about the Charity Commission for Nothern Ireland.

 The Charities Act (NI) 2008 is a lengthy and detailed piece of legislation.
 As such the powers contained within the Act are not all brought into force on one single date.
 Rather, they are given effect through various Commencement Orders.
 These Orders roll out specific sections of the Act in a way that is co-ordinated and gradual.

-Following three separate Commencement Orders to date, the Commission has a range of powers which are exercised regularly.
-The fourth Commencement Order is due in the first half of 2012, and further information will be provided closer to the time.
+Following a number of separate Commencement Orders to date, the Commission has a range of powers which are exercised regularly.

 What investigatory powers does the Commission have?